6 Signs They're Not Into You (And When to Back Off)

 The downside to all this is you might feel a little bummed out at first.

-The upsides are: you don’t stress them out, you don’t embarrass yourself and you can start getting your friendship (or whatever it is) back on track.
+The upsides are: you don’t stress them out, you don’t rattle yourself, and you can start getting your friendship (or whatever it is) back on track.

 If it feels crap at first, remember it’s not always going to feel like this.